Allaby-lab/PIA/README.txt

 Usage
 ------
 -   Have all PIA scripts and directories in the same directory.
-Note that you cannot run the PIA on multiple FASTA files in the same directory simultaneously.
+Note that you should be able to run the PIA on multiple FASTA files in the same directory simultaneously, but this has not been thoroughly tested.
 -   PIA_inner.pl does the analysis.
 PIA.pl is a wrapper that allows threading.
 To run PIA.pl:
     >perl PIA.pl -f [input FASTA] -b [input BLAST file] -p [taxonomic ID of expected phylogenetic range] -t [number of threads] [other options]
 -   The input FASTA and corresponding input BLAST must have the same headers (sequence names).
 If the FASTA headers are very long, BLAST may crop them.
 Change header names if necessary to prevent this.